uvicpraxis/uvicpraxis.github.io/metadata.md

 License: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-**Roadmap** (as of 30 July 2026):
+Roadmap (as of 30 July 2026):
 * Copy-edit the Gameplay Schema.
 * Submit it for HCMC review and integrate HCMC feedback.
-* Update the controlled vocabularies for elements 6N ("Player Character") and 6O ("Non-Player Character") with implicit and explicit tags.
 * Consult with researchers involved in projects resembling the Gameplay Schema and Footage Collection (see "Sources" below).
 * Test the Gameplay Schema on 75-100 gameplay files in the Gameplay Footage Collection.
 * Update the controlled vocabularies after/during testing.